PyxAI/FaceDet_streaming/README.md

 <img src = 'https://github.com/PyxAI/FaceDet_streaming/blob/master/ezgif.com-optimize.gif?raw=true'>

-Using <b>MTCNN</b> to locate faces in images, a pretrained resnet to extract face embeddings and a Linear SVC to classify the images.
+Using <b>MTCNN</b> to locate faces in images, a pretrained resnet to extract face embeddings and a Linear SVM to classify the images.

 To speed things up, I am using the mtcnn's <i>detect</i> method to the returns only the bboxes, and then extract the faces from the original frame.